-The Nottingham City Highway Infrastructure Asset Management Policy endorses an asset management approach to the management and maintenance of the highway infrastructure asset and how this approach aligns with and delivers the Council's aims, goals, objectives and vision.
+The Nottingham City Highway Asset Management Policy endorses an Asset Management approach to the management and maintenance of the Highway Assets and how this approach aligns with and delivers the Council's aims, goals, objectives and vision.

 The strategy will cover a five-year period from 2019 to 2024 and reviews of both the policy and strategy will be undertaken annually, to reflect changes in legislation, practice and ongoing work in partnership with our stakeholders.